-Sunlight and Shadow: The Newbury Marshes is the latest gift to the Gallery from the John Wilmerding Collection.
-It joins other masterworks by Heade from the Morris and Gwendolyn Cafritz Foundation, Cattleya Orchid and Three Hummingbirds, and The Circle, Giant Magnolias on a Blue Velvet Cloth.
-The Gallery's permanent collection now includes a remarkable example of each of the three distinctive subjects that defined Heade's singular career—hummingbirds, flowers, and marshes.
+Sunlight and Shadow: The Newbury Marshes joins other masterworks by Heade at the National Gallery, including Cattleya Orchid and Three Hummingbirds and Giant Magnolias on a Blue Velvet Cloth.
+The Gallery's permanent collection includes a remarkable example of each of the three distinctive subjects that defined Heade's singular career—hummingbirds, flowers, and marshes.

 lower right: M J Heade

 (Stuart P. Feld, New York); purchased 1967 by John Wilmerding; gift 2010 to NGA.

 - American Masters from Bingham to Eakins: The John Wilmerding Collection, National Gallery of Art, Washington, D.C., 2004-2005, no. 15, repro.